- Print

 Click Import and Replace object to replace the object from the default Lasernet 10 configuration with the objects from the Lasernet 9 configuration.
 Select Do this for any remaining conflicts to apply the same choice to the remaining conflicts.

-Commit and Deploy changes.
+Commit and deploy changes.

 Upgrade Licenses to Lasernet 10

 The Prod Lasernet configuration can now be used for processing.
-However, the test and Prod configuration are still using demo licenses which will expire soon.
+However, the Test and Prod configuration are still using demo licenses, which will expire soon.

-If the Prod Lasernet configuration is being used with a live Dynamics 365 Finance and Operations environment, it is advised that the following steps are done outside office hours when Lasernet jobs will not be processed.
+If the Prod Lasernet configuration is being used with a live Dynamics 365 Finance and Operations environment, it is advised that the following steps be done outside office hours when Lasernet jobs will not be processed.
 This is done to ensure no Lasernet jobs are lost.

 Open the Lasernet Developer License Manager 10.